Millimeter Wave MMW Technology

 In the UK, there have been 3 frequency bands that have been allocated for commercial Millimeter Wave usage, these are as follows:

-71 – 76GHz and 81 – 86GHz: The 70GHz and 80GHz Millimeter Wave Bands or E-Bands are governed by OFCOM for licensed operation only and are regarded to be the most suited band for Point-to-Point and Point-to-Multipoint, Millimeter Wave Wireless Networking and communication transmission.
-Each band has a 5GHz spectral range available which totals to be more than all other assigned frequency bands added together.
-Each 5GHz range can act as a single contiguous wireless transmission channel allowing very efficient use of the whole band and in turn these result in high throughput speeds from 1 to 3 Gbps whilst only using simple modulation techniques such as OOK (On-Off-Keying) or BPSK (Binary Phase Shift Keying).
+71 – 76GHz and 81 – 86GHz: The 70GHz and 80GHz Millimeter Wave Bands (E-Bands) are governed by OFCOM for licensed operation only and are the most suited bands for Point-to-Point and Point-to-Multipoint, Millimeter Wave Wireless Networking and communication transmission.
+Each band offers a 5GHz spectral range which totals to be more than all other assigned frequency bands added together.
+Each 5GHz range can act as a single contiguous wireless transmission channel, allowing very efficient use of the whole band.
+In turn, these result in high throughput speeds from 1 to 3 Gbps whilst only using simple modulation techniques such as OOK (On-Off-Keying) or BPSK (Binary Phase Shift Keying).
 These throughput speeds are substantially higher than those found in lower frequencies using much more complex and advanced orders of modulation so even higher throughput speeds should be achieved with Millimetre Wave devices when utilising the same advanced techniques.
-It should be only a matter time before market demand brings these to the forefront.

 In the US, an additional band is available as well as the above which is: